Dimitri-Maronnier/Skia_Engine/README.md

 - Choose your working directory (e.g lab/VersusDanmaku)
 - You can pick Arena Scene from VersusDanmaku to test the game

+## Compilation
+- Put the external libraries folder in your Source directory

 ## Current State
 - PBR
 - Material Editor Based Nodes